epsitec-sa/electrum-arc/readme.md

 # Arc, a collection of [Agnostic](http://en.wiktionary.org/wiki/agnostic) React Components

 This repository contains work in progress.
-It is by no means stable and should not be used in projects until we ship v2.
+It is by no means stable and should not be used in projects for now.

 Formerly, `electrum-arc` had to be used as a submodule (e.g. in Lydia, where project `Lydia.Arc.Components` relied on `arc` through the magic of npm